 Different types of spine conditions

-Reason being, most of the discs would have worn out naturally by then.
+This is because most of the discs in the spine have worn out naturally by then.

 If pain lasts longer than a month, seek specialist evaluation